 Potholes also can be reported through the “COM Connect” App.
 The app allows users to submit photos of potholes or other public works issues via mobile devices.
 For more information on how to file a report, visit https://www.mauicounty.gov/2024/COM-Connect.

 Due to Coivd-19, our Sunset in the Park events have been put on hold.
-Our next scheduled event is July 26 and we will make a determination prior to the event whether to reschedule or have the event.
 We know these gatherings have been enjoyable to everyone and we hope to be able to get together once again, but we also want to make sure it's the right time with the right safety measures in place to keep everyone safe and healthy.
-So stay tuned and we will let everyone know as soon as the decision is made!
+So stay tuned and we will let everyone know as soon as we start them up again!

 Sally Wise, homeowner of Lot 56 would like to introduce homeowners